telerik/kendo-ui-core/docs/api/javascript/ui/window.md

     <script>
     $("#dialog").kendoWindow({
       deactivate: function() {
-        // close animation will start soon
+        // close animation is about to finish
       }
     });
     </script>